Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 The best method of treatment for anal fistula often depends on the position of your fistula or if it’s a single channel or branches off.
 Primarily, there are 2 methods of treating anal fistula:

-• Fistulotomy: A fistulotomy procedure is one of the most commonly preferred and effective methods of anal fistula treatment.
+- Fistulotomy: A fistulotomy procedure is one of the most commonly preferred and effective methods of anal fistula treatment.
 In a fistulotomy procedure, the surgeon will make a small incision at the site of the fistula and remove the infected area entirely alongside the gathered pus and fluids.
 Once the infected area has been removed, the incision is sutured and allowed to heal.
-The entire procedure is performed under general anaesthesia and takes about an hour to complete.
+The entire procedure is performed under general anesthesia and takes about an hour to complete.

-• Laser surgery: The laser surgery for an anal fistula is a medically advanced and minimally invasive procedure to treat a complex fistula without the use of any stitches.
+- Laser surgery: Laser surgery for an anal fistula is a medically advanced and minimally invasive procedure to treat a complex fistula without the use of any stitches.
 In laser surgery, a small laser beam is used to seal a fistula.
 It is a commonly used method for treating fistulas which branch off into different directions instead of a single channel.
 A laser surgery does not cause any major damage to the sphincter or the muscles around it so proctologists usually prefer it over a fistulotomy.

-Post operative care and recovery
+Post-operative care and recovery

 Post-operative care after an anal fistula surgery is one of the most important elements of your surgical journey.
 Depending on the method of your surgery, the recovery process can take anywhere between 1-3 months.
 It is advisable to strictly follow the medications and recovery tips prescribed by your doctor after surgery.
 Following are some tips to help with recovery after your anal fistula surgery.

-• Avoid sexual intercourse or inserting anything into the rectum until the doctor says it's safe to do so.
+- Avoid sexual intercourse or inserting anything into the rectum until the doctor says it's safe to do so.

-• Drink plenty of water to avoid constipation and keep stools soft.
+- Drink plenty of water to avoid constipation and keep stools soft.

-• Perform sitz bath 2-3 times a day for at least a month after surgery.
+- Perform sitz bath 2-3 times a day for at least a month after surgery.

 Risks and complications